guilhermeprokisch/see/README.md

 The easiest and fastest way to install see is by using our shell script:

 > [!IMPORTANT]
-> **DISCLAIMER: The version number in the URL bellow (v0.5.2) may not be the latest version.
-Please check the [releases page](https://github.com/guilhermeprokisch/see/releases) for the most recent version and update the URL accordingly before running the command.**
+> The version number in the URL bellow (v0.5.2) may not be the latest version.
+Please check the [releases page](https://github.com/guilhermeprokisch/see/releases) for the most recent version and update the URL accordingly before running the command.\*\*

 ```sh
 curl --proto '=https' --tlsv1.2 -LsSf https://github.com/guilhermeprokisch/see/releases/download/v0.5.2/see-cat-installer.sh | sh
 ```